Donald Glover: 2012–2014: Royalty, Because the Internet and STN MTN/Kauai

 His second studio album, Because the Internet, finished recording in October 2013 and was released in December, debuting at number seven on the Billboard 200 chart.
 Because the Internet yielded the singles "3005", "Crawl" and "Sweatpants".
 "3005" peaked at number eight on the UK R&B Chart and sixty-four on the Billboard Hot 100.
-To promote the album, Glover wrote a short film Clapping for the Wrong Reasons which stars himself, Chance the Rapper, and Danielle Fishel among others.
-Directed by Hiro Murai, it was released prior the album's release and serves as its prelude.
-Additionally, a 72-page screenplay designed to sync up with the album was also released.
-The Recording Industry Association of America (RIAA) certified "Heartbeat" Gold for shipping 500,000 copies in June 2014 – making it Glover's first Gold certification.
+To promote the album, Glover wrote a short film Clapping for the Wrong Reasons in which he stars; Chance the Rapper, and Danielle Fishel also star.
+Directed by Hiro Murai, it was released prior to the album's release and serves as its prelude.
+Additionally, a 72-page screenplay designed to sync with the album was also released.
+The Recording Industry Association of America (RIAA) certified "Heartbeat" Gold for shipping 500,000 copies in June 2014–making it Glover's first Gold certification.
 Because The Internet was also certified Gold.
 From February to May 2014, he embarked on The Deep Web Tour.

-Glover directed the music video for the song "The Pressure" by Jhené Aiko, whose previous single, "Bed Peace", had featured a guest appearance by him.
-On October 2, he released a mixtape titled STN MTN and the following day an EP titled Kauai, which spawned the single "Sober".
-While STN MTN was a free download, the proceeds of Kauai went to law enforcement policies, maintenance and preservation of Kauai island.
-Glover described them as a joint project and the "first concept mixtape ever" that continues the story told in Camp and Because the Internet.
-At the 57th Annual Grammy Awards, Glover received his first Grammy nominations in Best Rap Album for Because the Internet and Best Rap Performance for "3005".
+Glover directed the music video for the song "The Pressure" by Jhené Aiko; he appeared in her previous single, "Bed Peace".
+On October 2, 2014, he released a mixtape titled STN MTN and the next day an EP titled Kauai spawning the single "Sober".
+STN MTN was a free download; the proceeds of Kauai went to law enforcement policies as well as the maintenance and preservation of Kauai island.
+Glover described them as a joint project and the "first concept mixtape ever" which continues the story told in Camp and Because the Internet.
+At the 57th Annual Grammy Awards, he received his first Grammy nominations in Best Rap Album for Because the Internet and Best Rap Performance for "3005".

-2015–2017: Film roles, Atlanta, and "Awaken, My Love!"

-Glover appeared in three films in 2015.
-In The Lazarus Effect, he played a scientist working with a team of researchers who bring dead people back to life with disastrous consequences.
-Next, Glover played a singer in the comedy-drama Magic Mike XXL and performed a cover of the Bruno Mars song "Marry You" in the film, which was included in the soundtrack.
-His third release that year was Ridley Scott's science fiction adaptation The Martian, featuring Glover as a Jet Propulsion Laboratory astrodynamicist who helps rescue an astronaut, played by Matt Damon, stranded on Mars.
-Glover contributed to the soundtrack of Creed (2015), a film in the Rocky film series, providing vocals to the song "Waiting For My Moment" and co-writing another titled "Breathe".
+2015–2018: Awaken, My Love and Creed soundtrack